garronej/evt/README.md

 console.assert( hasChanged === false );

 hasChanged = obsText.onPotentialChange("bar");
+//"newValue: bar" have been printed to the console.
 //"newValue: bar, previousValue foo" have been printed to the console.

 console.assert(hasChanged === true);